 Based in Bacon Hall, the History Department is a tight-knit, supportive community.
 We believe in small class sizes and offer you many opportunities to engage professionally in your field, even before you graduate.
 Through travel abroad, independent studies, research assistantships, and internships in museums, archives, law offices, business, state parks and more, you can gain valuable work and other life experiences as a student.

-Our 11 full-time and seven part-time professors are recognized specialists in U.S. history, European history, and the history of Latin America, Africa, and Asia.
+Our 11 full-time and six part-time professors are recognized specialists in U.S. history, European history, and the history of Latin America, Africa, and Asia.
 With doctoral degrees from leading universities in the United States, Canada, and the United Kingdom, they have published widely and won various research and teaching awards.
 The faculty are also approachable, friendly and down-to-earth.
 You can collaborate with them in editing the in-house academic journal New York History; join Clio, the History Club, for trips and movie nights, and talk to our departmental study abroad advisor about international exchange programs.

 If your grades are high enough, you will have a chance to join Phi Alpha Theta (the history honor society), present your own research at scholarly events such as the Phi Alpha Theta conference, and even publish your work in the new, SUNY Oneonta-based journal SOAR.
 The finest examples of student research and writing are eligible for departmental prizes, including the prestigious Redfield Prize.